 Next, teach the tune's theoretic trilogy, that is, roots, chords and scales.
-Begin with the root movement, having the students play the roots along with the definitive recording as shown in Example 1 on page 88 (Horace Silver's "Song For My Father").
-Drummers should do this on vibes

-Then move on to the chord qualities, having the students arpeggiate the chords as indicated along with the definitive recording (see Example 2):
+Begin with the root movement, having the students play the roots along with the definitive recording as in Examples 1 and 4 (drummers should do this on vibes).
+Then move on to the chord qualities, having the students arpeggiate the chords as indicated below along with the definitive recording (see Examples 2 and 5).

-- 1-3-5-7-9 for chords lasting two bars (have the 9th sustain for the second
+- 1 3 5 7 9 for chords lasting two bars (have the 9th sustain for the second bar)

-- 1-3-5-7 for chords lasting one bar.
+- 1 3 5 7 for chords lasting one bar

-- 1-3 for chords lasting two beats.
+- 1 3 for chords lasting two beats

-- for II-V-I's in major, play Example 3.
+- for II V I's in major, play:

-- for II-V-I's in minor, play Example 4.